Ready to help treat your pet to a healthy life?

 - Minimize stress to their environment.

-Any food or treat which is new to your dog has the potential to cause diarrhea, particularly if changed suddenly.
-We recommended introducing one food or treat at a time, so if your dog does develop diarrhea, it may be easier to identify the specific cause.
+According to Nold, Any food or treat which is new to your dog has the potential to cause diarrhea.
+This is particularly the case if your pup's diet is changed suddenly.
+Because of this, Nold recommendeds introducing one food or treat at a time, so if your dog does develop diarrhea, it may be easier to identify the specific cause.

-Avoid foods that can trigger diarrhea in dogs, such as:
+Avoid foods that can trigger dog diarrhea, such as:

 - Milk or dairy, especially if not non-fat or low-fat.